danace38/danace38/README.md

 ### About me:

 🎓 B.S.
-Computer Science at CUNY Brooklyn College Alumni.<br>📖 I’m currently learning new frameworks, concepts and tools related to Cybersecurity.<br>👯 I’m looking to collaborate with tech professionals.<br>🤔 I’m looking for help to improve with interviewing and soft skills.<br>💬 Ask me about my skills and current projects.<br>
+Computer Science at CUNY Brooklyn College Alumni.<br>📖 I’m currently learning new frameworks, concepts and tools related to Software Development and Cybersecurity.<br>👯 I’m looking to collaborate with tech professionals.<br>🤔 I’m looking for help to improve with interviewing and soft skills.<br>💬 Ask me about my skills and current projects.<br>

 ## 🌐 Contacts: